ARM-software/Tool-Solutions/docker/pytorch-aarch64/README.md

 PyTorch can optionally be built with oneDNN, using the `--onednn` flag.
 By default this will use AArch64 optimized primitives from ACL where available.
 Specifying `--onednn reference` will disable ACL primitives and use oneDNN's reference C++ kernels throughout.

-For builds where ACL is enabled, setting the environment variable `DNNL_DEFAULT_FPMATH_MODE` to `BF16` or `ANY` will instruct ACL to dispatch fp32 workloads to bfloat16 kernels where hardware support permits.
+For builds where ACL is enabled, setting the environment variable `ONEDNN_DEFAULT_FPMATH_MODE` to `BF16` or `ANY` will instruct ACL to dispatch fp32 workloads to bfloat16 kernels where hardware support permits.
 Note: this may introduce a drop in accuracy.

 By default, all packages will be built with optimizations for the host machine, equivalent to setting `-mcpu=native` at compile time for each component build.
 It is possible to choose a specific build target using the `--build-target` flag: